 Dairy free: Simply use coconut oil instead of the butter.

 No pecans: You could add sugar free chocolate chips into the batter.
 Or replace the pecans with either chopped almonds, hazelnuts or walnuts.

-For the icing, mix 4 tbsp of powdered sweetener with 1 ½ tbsp water and ¼ tsp of vanilla extract.
+For the icing, mix 4 tablespoon of powdered sweetener with 1 ½ tablespoon water and ¼ teaspoon of vanilla extract.

-For a simple cream cheese frosting, mix 1 cup / 240g cream cheese, 4 tbsp powdered sweetener and 1 tsp vanilla extract.
+For a simple cream cheese frosting, mix 1 cup / 240g cream cheese, 4 tablespoon powdered sweetener and 1 teaspoon vanilla extract.
 Spread over the top of the keto pumpkin bread.

-Make muffins: If you're using this batter for muffins, reduce the oven time to about 25-30 minutes.
-Or try these Keto Pumpkin Muffins with Coconut Flour.
+Yes!
+If you want to use this batter for muffins, reduce the oven time to 25-30 minutes.
+Muffins always cook quicker than a single loaf.